-- Must be age 65 or older as of the 21st day from the start of the semester - Must be a New Mexico Resident as defined by the Residency Classification Office - Must register on or after the first day of classes only.
+- Must be age 65 or older as of the 21st day from the start of the semester (This rate is only available if there is room in a program). - Must be a New Mexico Resident as defined by the Residency Classification Office. - Must register on or after the first day of classes only.